mikepqr/pinhop/README.md

 ## Usage

 ```
-usage: pinhop [-h] [--token TOKEN] [-o OUT] [--month MONTH] [--open] yearsago
+usage: pinhop [-h] [--token TOKEN] [-o OUT] [--date DATE] [--open] [y]

-Get pinboard posts from a previous month.
-By default, writes posts from this
+Get pinboard posts from a previous month or day.
+By default, writes posts from
-month one year ago to pinhop.html.
+this month one year ago to pinhop.html.

 positional arguments:
-  yearsago           years ago this month
+  y                  years ago this month

 optional arguments:
   -h, --help         show this help message and exit